 - User Intervieuws User (UIU) – A qualitative method where former service users participate in designing and conducting interviews with current service users.
 The results are summarized in a final report and shared in dialogue conference with all involved.
 KBT has long experience with this method.

 - Child and Youth Council: Young representatives with an advisory function from a service user perspective, aiming at promoting communication, experiences and challenges, for the benefit of service development.
-Existing Youth Councils:
+Some existing Youth Councils in Norway:

 Organizations, foundations and voluntary agencies formed to protect children’s interests:

-– Forandringsfabrikken.
+- The Change Factory.
 Presents knowledge and experiences from children and adolescents, through lectures, counseling and courses.

 - Save the children.
 Working for children with children, especially vulnerable groups.